bhaktibuana/centos7-web-server-setup/README.md

 }
 ```

 That code is server config block code for default http port (port 80).
-Change the root directory project with your project directory that you just have been created.
+Change the root directory project with your project directory that you just have been created and add `location / { ... }` code block under the root directory.
 It should similar like this:

 ```conf
 server {